La Grange, Kentucky: Correctional facilities

 The Kentucky Department of Corrections maintains four correctional facilities in La Grange.
 Construction began on the Kentucky State Reformatory, the largest prison in the state, in 1937, with the prison opening in 1939.
 Roederer Correctional Complex, which houses the Assessment and Classification Center where male inmates not sentenced to death enter the state prison system, was built in 1976.
 The Luther Luckett Correctional Complex and Kentucky Correctional Psychiatric Center, both built in the same facility but technically two separate prisons, opened in 1983.
 Approximately 4,000 inmates of various security levels are housed at these institutions.

 Education

 La Grange has a lending library, a branch of the Oldham County Public Library.

 Arts and culture

 The La Grange historic district contains numerous small businesses such as shops, eateries, and art galleries.

+CSX Transportation's LCL Subdivision tracks are embedded within Main Street from 4th Avenue to Cedar Avenue creating a unique scenario where the railroad's freight trains join the street's mixed traffic.

 Discover Downtown La Grange is a nonprofit organization dedicated to promoting business, history, and community in the city.

 La Grange hosts a Farmers and Artisan Market, a Kentucky Proud Market, where locally made items are sold.
 The market is open from mid-May through late October.